olekogrodowczyk/CheckOverSql/README.md

     if (!result) { data.FinalResult = false; data.Stop = true; }
 }
 ```
-Columns can be obtained easily without getting other query data.
-Next, comparing is even easier with .SequenceEqual method.

 ### Third phase
 The next step is to compare the count of rows of two queries.
 The example of this was shown in a QueryBuilder section.